jbellingham/dotfiles/.config/emacs/emacs-keybinding-reference.md

 - Use `Cmd+T` to quickly toggle between implementation and test files
 - Use `C-c b b` for intelligent buffer switching
 - Use `Cmd+1-9` to jump to specific windows by number
+- Use `C-c S s` and `C-c S r` for session save/restore (note: capital S to avoid conflict with search)

 ### File Explorer (Treemacs)
 - `Cmd+0` (`s-0`) toggles the file explorer